-Do you come home after National Guard basic training?
+Do you come home after the National Guard basic training?

-Soldiers are not allowed to go home after basic training but go to school training to continue their path to complete Guardsmen training.
+Soldiers are not permitted to return home after basic training and must instead attend school instruction to finish their Guardsmen training.
 So, be prepared for it!

 Interested in Joining the National Guard?

-If you are interested in joining the National Guard, you’ve got the right place.
-We can bring numerous informational knowledge and moreover, comprehensive practice tests that help you be your best before the coming ASVAB test.
-Let’s check out our free National Guard ASVAB practice test now!
+If you want to join the National Guard, you’ve come to the right place.
+We can provide a wealth of informational knowledge as well as comprehensive practice tests to help you prepare for the upcoming ASVAB test.
+Let’s take a look at our free National Guard ASVAB practice test right now!